 9) Noor Inayat Khan—World War II

 Known by the code name Madeleine, Russian-born of Indian and American descent, she served as a radio operator in the French resistance.
 When the Nazis raided her communication headquarters, she avoided detection but was later betrayed and interrogated.
 She was transferred to Dachau where she was killed at age 30.
-A book about her life, Spy Princess, is currently being developed into a movie.
+A book about her life, Spy Princess, is being developed into a movie.

 8) Belle Boyd—U.S. Civil War